Ann Todd: Television

 Todd appeared in Ann and Harold (1938), the first British TV serial.
 Todd starred in two episodes of Playhouse 90: "Not the Glory" and "The Grey Nurse Said Nothing".
 She also appeared in the title role of "Sylvia" on Alfred Hitchcock Presents (Season 3, episode 16) in 1958.

 Stage

 In 1941 she appeared at St Martin's Theatre in Kenneth Horne's comedy Love in a Mist.
-In 1951 she reprised her film role in a stage version of The Seventh Veil in the West End.
+In 1944 she played Madeleine Smith in The Rest is Silence at the Prince of Wales Theatre, a role she would later return to in the 1950 film Madeleine In 1951 she reprised her film role in a stage version of The Seventh Veil in the West End.
 In 1957, post her divorce from David Lean, Todd made her Broadway-debut in the production of Four Winds.

 Later career

 After co-starring in Ninety Degrees in the Shade in 1965, Todd effectively retired from acting, only returning throughout her life to roles to finance her new career producing a series of travel films.
-Her autobiography is titled The Eighth Veil, an allusion to the film which made her a star in Britain.
+Her autobiography was titled The Eighth Veil, an allusion to the film which made her a star in Britain.
 Todd was known as the "pocket Garbo" for her diminutive, blonde beauty.